wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 ## Upgrading from Previous Versions

-If you used previous version of Blockchain Updates from and want to upgrade to version 1.2.20:
+If you used previous version of Blockchain Updates from and want to upgrade to version 1.2.20 or later:

 1. Re-build the history of changes: